agb32/cosmadoc/docs/source/ssh.md

 0. It is the first time you have logged in and you are asked to change your password, but are not following the instructions carefully.
 You will need to enter your existing password twice: once to log in, and then once again to start the reset process.
 You should then enter a new password with at least 12 characters and 3 character classes.
 1. You need to specify your ssh key, e.g. `ssh -i /path/to/ssh/key user@login*.cosma.dur.ac.uk`
 2. You need to update your ssh key on [SAFE](https://safe.epcc.ed.ac.uk/dirac) (and then wait for cosma-support to accept the new key)
-3. You have forgotten your sshkey passphrase or your COSMA password.
+3. You have forgotten your sshkey passphrase or your COSMA password: You will need to either upload a new SSH key to SAFE, or request a password reset on SAFE.
 4. The permissions on your key, or directory containing it are wrong.
 5. You have forgotten your COSMA password (different from your ssh passphrase).
 You can reset this on [SAFE](https://safe.epcc.ed.ac.uk/dirac) (and then wait for cosma-support to accept the password reset request)
 6. You are using a banned key type upload a new one to [SAFE](https://safe.epcc.ed.ac.uk/dirac)